wycomco/PrinterGenerator/README.md

 ```
 ./print_generator.py -h
-usage: print_generator.py [-h] [--printername PRINTERNAME] [--driver DRIVER]
-                          [--address ADDRESS] [--location LOCATION]
-                          [--displayname DISPLAYNAME] [--desc DESC]
+usage: print_generator.py [-h] [--printername PRINTERNAME] [--driver DRIVER] [--address ADDRESS] [--location LOCATION] [--displayname DISPLAYNAME] [--desc DESC] [--requires REQUIRES] [--options [OPTIONS ...]] [--version VERSION] [--icon ICON] [--catalogs CATALOGS] [--munkiname MUNKINAME] [--repo REPO]
-                          [--requires REQUIRES]
-                          [--options [OPTIONS [OPTIONS ...]]]
-                          [--version VERSION] [--icon ICON] [--csv CSV]
+                          [--subdirectory SUBDIRECTORY] [--csv CSV]

 Generate a Munki nopkg-style pkginfo for printer installation.

 optional arguments:
   -h, --help            show this help message and exit
   --printername PRINTERNAME
                         Name of printer queue.
-May not contain spaces, tabs, #
+May not contain spaces, tabs, # or /.
-                        or /.
 Required.
-  --driver DRIVER       Name of driver file in
-                        /Library/Printers/PPDs/Contents/Resources/.
-Can be
-                        relative or full path.
+  --driver DRIVER       Name of driver file in /Library/Printers/PPDs/Contents/Resources/.
+Can be relative or full path.
 Required.
   --address ADDRESS     IP or DNS address of printer.
-If no protocol is
-                        specified, defaults to lpd://.
+If no protocol is specified, defaults to lpd://.
 Required.
   --location LOCATION   Location name for printer.
 Optional.
-Defaults to
+Defaults to printername.
-                        printername.
   --displayname DISPLAYNAME
                         Display name for printer (and Munki pkginfo).
 Optional.
 Defaults to printername.
   --desc DESC           Description for Munki pkginfo only.
 Optional.
-  --requires REQUIRES   Required packages in form of space-delimited
+  --requires REQUIRES   Required packages in form of space-delimited 'CanonDriver1 CanonDriver2'.
-                        'CanonDriver1 CanonDriver2'.
 Optional.
-  --options [OPTIONS [OPTIONS ...]]
+  --options [OPTIONS ...]
-                        Printer options in form of space-delimited
-                        'Option1=Key Option2=Key Option3=Key', etc. Optional.
+                        Printer options in form of space-delimited 'Option1=Key Option2=Key Option3=Key', etc. Optional.
   --version VERSION     Version number of Munki pkginfo.
 Optional.
-Defaults to
+Defaults to 1.0.
-                        1.0.
-  --icon ICON           Name of exisiting icon in Munki repo.
+  --icon ICON           Specifies an existing icon in the Munki repo to display for the printer in Managed Software Center.
 Optional.
+  --catalogs CATALOGS   Space delimited list of Munki catalogs.
+Defaults to 'testing'.
+Optional.
+  --munkiname MUNKINAME
+                        Name of Munki item.
+Defaults to printername.
+Optional.
+  --repo REPO           Path to Munki repo.
+If specified, we will try to write directly to its containing pkgsinfo directory.
+If not defined, we will write to current working directory.
+Optional.
+  --subdirectory SUBDIRECTORY
+                        Subdirectory of Munki's pkgsinfo directory.
+Optional.
   --csv CSV             Path to CSV file containing printer info.
-If CSV is
-                        provided, all other options are ignored.
+If CSV is provided, all other options besides '--repo' are ignored.
 ```

 As in the above CSV section, the arguments are all the same: